 - All shortlisted finalists in the Housing categories must have secured the agreement and availability of at least one homeowner/homeoccupier to speak with the judges during their visit

 - Shortlisted finalists in the GB and Republic of Ireland Construction Awards will not have a site visit.
 Instead they will have a 20 minute interview with judges in the Federation offices.
 Finalists will also be required to submit a schematic and a video of the project.
 This video will last no longer than 15 minutes.
 Timings will be strictly adhered to.
-Videos must be received 3 working days prior to the judging interview and failure to do so will result in the entry being removed from the shortlist.
+Videos must be received at least 3 working days prior to the judging interview and failure to do so will result in the entry being removed from the shortlist.

 - The judges’ decision shall be absolutely final and no discussion or correspondence relating to any of the judges’ decisions will be entered into.